Dogs General Health

 Your pet will be connected to an advanced surgical monitor that allows us to keep a close eye on temperature, heart rate, respiration and oxygen saturation.
 The surgery is done under total sterile conditions to prevent infections.
 Your pet will receive triple pain relief to make sure all pain is under control.
 Pain relief includes an anti-inflammatory that lasts 24 hours, a strong pain killer that last 6 hours and a long acting local anaesthesia that blocks the pain at the surgical site.

-Your pet will go home with an Elizabethan collar to prevent her from licking the wound.
+Your pet will go home with an Elizabethan collar to prevent them from licking the wound.
 We also provide pain relief for the next three days.
 After 2 weeks, the stitches are removed.

 The most common worms that infect dogs and cats are Roundworm, Hookworm, Whipworm, Flea Tapeworm and Hydatid Tapeworm.
 To control these worms it is necessary to have a regular worming routine.